Special Educational Needs (SEN) at a glance

 What if I think my child has SEN?

-You know your child better than anyone else, if your child attends a pre-school speak to their teacher or key worker.
-If your child is already in school (including nursery or pre school) talk to their teacher.
-Ask also to speak to the school’s Special Needs Co-ordinator (SENCO), who organises extra help for children with SEN.
+You know your child better than anyone else, if you have any concerns talk to their teacher as a first step.
+You may also want to speak to the school’s Special Needs and Disability Co-ordinator (SENDCO), who organises extra help for children with SEN.

 - why you think your child has SEN